Cirrus-Minor/witchblast/readme.txt

 - MOD New game with [LShift]+[X] now (used to be [X] alone)
 - FIX Switching windows while player is dead
 - FIX Player can fire while getting an item
+- FIX Player does not drop fairies anymore when dying
-- FIX Giant Slime life bar
+- FIX Giant Slime life bar corrected
 - FIX King Rat protection while berserk

 v0.1.0